Stemer114/GLCDFileTools/README.md

 but no mass storage, it is often easiest to import image files as c code (c array with hex data).

+`bin2hex` converts a binary file into a C file which can be included into your project. `bindump`and `bmpinfo` are utility functions useful for development and debugging.

 When starting developing STM32 with linux arm-gcc toolchain I was surprised to discover there are no easy to use tools available under linux which would allow me to convert bmps to a C data structure.
 At least I have found none which were easy to use.

-(There are several windows tools available, though).
+(There are several windows tools available, though.
+But I haven't touched a windows system outside work for at least 20 years..).

 The tools use perl, because that's what I know, works at least on every linux system, and the installation is easy via CPAN shell.
+In perl, reading a binary and dumping it into a C or text file are just a few lines of code, if you have the right library.
+And those are just a few commands away, thanks to CPAN.

 TOOL OVERVIEW